 • Samsung Galaxy Watch 4 Classic – is slightly larger and with a metal ring around the case.

 The metal ring (board, bezel) is not only an element of the design of the Samsung Galaxy Watch4 Classic smartwatch, on the contrary – the metal ring is above the level of the display and protects it from accidental impacts.
-It is also used to navigate the clock interface with both directions.
+It is also used to navigate the clock interface in both directions.

 Samsung Galaxy Watch 4 is among the thinnest smartwatches.
 The smaller 40 mm model is extremely suitable for women with a thickness of only 9.8 mm.